VeroWrede/DealerOn-MarsRover/README.md

 and make the code shorter in a few places, especially in the SingleRoverInstruction()method.
 I wasn't sure if they program should run for two rovers evereytime but I like to offer the user to chose how many rovers she/he'd like to deploy.

+How to run

+This is a console Application.
+Navigate inot the Mars Rover file in a command prompt windw and run 'dotnet run' to start the program.